ology/techn.ology.net/blog/2021/03/30/irc-music-bot/index.markdown

 #### *play* [number [number]] phrase

-Creates an MP3 file given the arguments: BPM, repeats, and a note phrase with embedded patch changes
+Creates an MP3 file given the arguments: BPM, repeats, and a note phrase with embedded patch, volume and panning changes

 A note is represented by a letter and optional accidental (`#` or `b`), the octave number, and then a period followed by a duration (e.g. wn, hn, dqn, ten, d96, etc.).

+The `d96` duration is the "raw tick" value of the handy abbreviations.
+These may be used for tied notes.
+96 ticks are equal to one quarter note.  `d336` would be a tie of 3.5 notes.

 Volume changes are indicated with a `~` symbol.
 Patch changes are indicated with `^`.
 Panning is `!`.
 Each can be from `0` to `127`.